SABR Baseball Games Project

 - the source of uncommon information

 - every interpretation drawn from others.
 The authority for the subject's vital statistics and major-league stats is Retrosheet.
-If your research leads you to differ from Retrosheet, explain why in a note accompanying your essay.
+If your research leads you to differ from Retrosheet, explain why in a Note.
 Assume that box score information as well as a player’s full statistical line is available elsewhere.

 - avoid quoting team or player statistics unless interesting in some way, in which case state the significance.

-Your writing should conform to standard American English diction and usage, and to the SABR Style Guide.
+Your writing should conform to standard American English diction and usage, and to Parts 1 and 2 of the SABR Style Guide.

 For more on how to avoid plagiarism, see Fred Ivor-Campbell’s guidelines on the BioProject site.